 How Can I Get a Hair Braiding License?

-Do I Need a License to Braid Hair?
+Do I Need a Braiding License?

 You may not need any type of schooling or license to work as a hair braider, depending on where you live.
 You don't need a license in California, according to the California Board of Barbering and Cosmetology.
 In Mississippi, you have to pass a test and register with the state's Department of Health.
 Other states with similar policies require only a health test and registration fee.
 In other cases, you may be exempt from obtaining a hair braiding license if you're already in possession of a cosmetology license.
+It may be possible to complete some aspects of a hair braiding license online, as cosmetology courses may be offered online, including some free cosmetology courses.

 Check the Licensure Requirements for Your State